• Home

 How Long Can My Dog Stay in a Crate?

-17 + Weeks 4 - 5 hours maximum Never exceed 5 hrs during
+17 + Weeks of Age: Most puppies have 4 - 5 hours of bladder control by this age.
+Note: Never exceed 5 hours during the day.

 ⚠️ Important: A crate should NEVER be used as an all-day solution while you are at work for 8 - 10 hours.
 If you work full-time, you will need someone who can assist you.
 A dog walker, doggy daycare, or a puppy-proofed room or playpen for your dog during the day.